 No doubt you have noticed homesteading has had a rise in popularity in recent years.
-Homesteading is really about being more self-reliant, relying more on ones own work and effort and less on outside forces.
+Homesteading is really about being more self-reliant, relying more on one’s own work and effort and less on outside forces.
 This rise in self-reliance (or homesteading as we call it) is much due to the unsteady job market, the unhealthy food flooding the market, and the decline of the dollar among other reasons.
 So whatever the reasons most people come to this for a sense of security.
-We came to this for much of the same reasons.

 We started as urban homesteaders (or rather small town homesteaders).
 Wanting to build a lifestyle that wasn’t so influenced by the job or housing markets.
 A way where we can stay healthy regardless of the chemically tainted food that floods our grocery stores.
-What we soon realized we found a way we could take our future more into our own hands with hard work, and it is hard work, but the good kind, you know the kind where you are tired at the end of the day but super happy about it.
+What we soon realized we found a way we could take our future more into our own hands with hard work.
+Being a self-reliant homesteader is hard work, but the good kind, you know the kind where you are tired at the end of the day but super happy about it.

-So as urban homesteaders turned small country homesteaders, we have learned there is so much one can do to be more like a homesteader.
+As urban homesteaders turned country homesteaders, we have learned there is so much one can do to be more self-reliant no matter where you live!

 1. Grow more of your own food

 This one is very possible for almost all people, even if you have little to no space.
 Many cities and towns have community gardens and even roof-top gardens!
 If you have a small yard have a small garden, grow vertically.
 A patio or balcony is perfect for a container garden.
 An apartment can still house a tower garden or a small aquaponic garden.
 If you can’t start with any of that, start with sprouts on the kitchen counter!
 Look for ways to get your food from other than grocery store places.
 Many bigger cities have CSA’s and farmer’s markets and knowing the person growing your food is better than trusting a label.